Skip to main content

 If you are creating a DataCheck configuration on a system that is not a mirror member, the Edit Settings submenu is displayed, and you complete the configuration manually as described in Editing DataCheck Configurations on Non-mirror-based Systems.

 If you are creating a DataCheck configuration on a system that is a mirror member, you are prompted for additional information that is dependent upon whether or not you want to base the data checking on mirroring.
 Choosing to configure DataCheck that is not based on mirroring displays the Edit Settings submenu, which you use to complete the configuration manually as described in Editing DataCheck Configurations on Non-mirror-based Systems.
-However, choosing to configure DataCheck based on mirroring restricts data checking to mirrored databases, and subsequent prompts are dependent on whether the destination system is a failover or async mirror member; for more information, see DataCheck for Mirror Configurations in this chapter.
+However, choosing to configure DataCheck based on mirroring restricts data checking to mirrored databases, and subsequent prompts are dependent on whether the destination system is a failover or async mirror member; for more information, see DataCheck for Mirror Configurations.

 Edit Configuration